 If your baby is hospitalised

-You can postpone the period of any maternity leave if your newborn baby is hospitalised.
-Your employer will need to agree to this.
-You can only postpone leave after you have taken 14 weeks of maternity leave.
+You can postpone your maternity leave if your newborn baby is in hospital.
+Your manager will need to agree to this.
+You can only postpone your leave after you’ve taken at least 14 weeks of maternity leave.

-If a mother dies during child birth, her maternity leave entitlement transfers to the father of the child.
+If a mother dies during childbirth, her maternity leave entitlement transfers to the father.

-This leave must start within 7 days of the mother’s death.
+The father must start this leave within 7 days of the mother’s death.

-Apply for leave for attend ante-natal and post-natal medical appointments through HR and Payroll Self Service.
+Apply for leave to attend antenatal and postnatal medical appointments on HR and Payroll Self Service.

-You can take paid time off work to attend one set of ante-natal classes.
-This covers all your pregnancies while in employment.
+You can take paid time off to attend 1 set of antenatal classes during all your pregnancies while you are working.

 - miscarriage